Scripps Institution of Oceanography

-While at Scripps, students have for their use some of the nation’s most sophisticated and complete specialized laboratories and facilities for oceanographic and earth science studies covering a wide range of disciplines from biology and physiology to geophysics and atmospheric sciences.
+While at Scripps, students have access to some of the nation’s most sophisticated and specialized laboratories and facilities for oceanographic and earth science studies covering a wide range of disciplines from biology and physiology to geophysics and atmospheric sciences.
 Scripps offers facilities for detailed experimental studies, including two large experimental aquarium rooms.
-The Marine Science Development Center is equipped with a wide selection of materials and hardware for self-use or assistance by engineering staff who can provide full or assisted design and engineering capabilities in support of research projects for Scripps faculty, staff, and students.
+The Marine Science Development Center is equipped with a wide selection of materials and hardware for self-use or assistance by engineering staff who provide design and engineering assistance in support of research projects for Scripps faculty, staff, and students.
 The Hydraulics Laboratory features a 90-foot stratified flow channel and a 150-foot wind-wave channel, and various researchers operate and make available specialized instrumentation such as scanning electron microscopes and other high-precision instruments.
 Among the many computer resources is access to the San Diego Supercomputer Center.
-The Scripps Archives and Library Annex is the University of California’s major collection of marine science materials, with outstanding collections in oceanography, marine biology, and marine technology.
+The Scripps Archives is the University of California’s major collection of marine science materials, with outstanding collections in oceanography, marine biology, and marine technology.
 It also specializes in atmospheric sciences, fisheries, geology, geophysics, and zoology.
 The various marine life and geological specimens housed in Scripps’s Oceanographic Collections comprise a vast and unique “library” available for scientific studies both within Scripps and at other institutions and are the world’s largest university-based oceanographic collections.
 Two underwater research areas that are part of the UC Natural Reserve System are adjacent to the Scripps campus and the institution has a 1,084-foot research pier that enables a scientific diving program, small boat deployment, and research and data collection efforts.

 In 2009, Scripps opened the Robert Paine Scripps Forum for Science, Society and the Environment, a stunning oceanfront facility serving the Scripps community and others for meetings, events, and conferences.

-The combination of a large scientific staff and extensive facilities at Scripps provides an extraordinary opportunity for each student to enjoy close contact with oceanographic concepts and actively participate in research.
+The combination of a renowned scientific staff and state-of-the-art facilities at Scripps provides an extraordinary opportunity for each student to be exposed to cutting-edge science and actively participate in ocean and earth science research.

 See “Scripps Institution of Oceanography” for further details on study programs, requirements, degrees, and courses.